How often should I water my lawn in summer?

 A UK summer often brings some surprising weather, and the wettest summer on record or the driest summer on record can be just around the corner at any time.
 With this being the case, it isn't easy to know just how much you should water your lawn, whether new or established.
 We offer helpful advice below to help answer the common question - "How often should I water my lawn in summer?".

-The most obvious indication of whether you’re watering too much, or watering too little, will be the condition of your lawn in summer.
-If it is dry and yellowing, you are likely not watering frequently enough.
-Flooded and bog-like – you may be over-watering it.
+The most obvious indication of whether you’re overwatering your grass seed, or watering too little, will be the condition of your lawn in summer.
+If your grass is turning dry and yellowing, you are likely not watering frequently enough.
+But you may be over-watering it if it's flooded, covered in pools of water or bog-like.

 Established Lawn (6 months +)